KevinThielen/breakbuildgames/content/blog/my_year_with_rust/index.md

 language.
 Thank you [ToggleBit](https://www.twitch.tv/togglebit) for introducing me to Rust :)

 Now, after a little bit over a year of learning, I decided to share my experience and thoughts about Rust, expressing my love for this language, but also trying to balance by talking about its issues.
+This seemed to be a reasonable entry topic for this new blog.

 Let's start with the good things.